 Additionally, for end-to-end encryption, both parties must be using the Ooma phone service.
 By keeping the call entirely within the Ooma network, not only does Ooma help keep your conversation secure, but you can access HD Voice technology which captures twice as much acoustic information as a traditional phone.

 Wired explains that VoIP phone service with encryption faces technological challenges including “call quality issues, like delays and echoes,” difficulties of routing data streams through local firewalls and network filters, and the limits of Internet bandwidth.

 Which is to say that encrypted phone conversations are not very useful if the call quality is so poor that you are struggling to understand the other person.

 Not only does Ooma offer encryption, but its VoIP phone service has been widely recognized as high-quality.
-Ooma Office has been ranked #1 in the industry for the past seven years in the PC Magazine Business Choice Awards.
+Ooma Office has been ranked #1 in the industry for the past eight years in the PC Magazine Business Choice Awards.
 Separately, a PC Magazine editor said about Ooma: “I was pleased to find that the sound quality was among the best of the VoIP services I’d tested, and everyone I’ve called to test my VoIP services agreed.”